SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 rgrid_1d = [true, true, true, false, true, true, true] nothing # hide
 ```
-To define a 2d grid corresponding to the shape of an "8", we can use:
+To define a 2d grid corresponding to the shape of an (laying) "8", we can use:
 ```@example spatial_intro_3
 rgrid_2d = [
     true  true  true  true  true;